March 7, 2003 | WebMemo on Taxes

 Implementing the President's Economic Growth Package could generate enough growth, jobs and tax revenue to cut the real cost of the plan by 57 percent compared with "static" measures which largely ignore how people respond to tax incentives.
 This means the "cost" of the plan would be $274 billion, compared with static estimates of $638 billion.

-Specifically under the full plan, the United State's economy
+Specifically under the full plan, the United State's economy would enjoy:

 Dividends Drive Growth

 The Center for Data Analysis (CDA) at The Heritage Foundation used a sophisticated reality-based scoring method to evaluate the President's plan.
 The projections show that ending the double taxation of dividends drives a significant percentage of the plan's growth, with the strongest growth coming in the first several years.

 For the time period 2004-2013, the dividend plan alone contributes, on average:

 These figures demonstrate the superiority of reality-based scoring, particularly when scoring a plan that so heavily relies on pro-growth calculations.

 Ending the double taxation on dividends lowers the tax rate on capital, an important component of fundamental tax reform.
 As Treasury Secretary John Snow told the Associated Press, "Why do we want to double-tax the lifeblood of the economy - capital?"